donnerhanson/numbers/README.md

 # numbers
- even and odd number script assignment
+ even and odd number script assignment.
+Checks for correct input (greater than 0) and runs a while loop to show the parity of all  numbers up to a the input number.